SLAF-Team/SLAF_Project/README.md

 - User profile
 - Avatar pic

-### Discover about anglicisms
+### Learn more about Anglicisms
 - Index
 - Ramdom button
 - "Florilège" or the top liked ones
-- Searchbar
+- Search bar
 - Anglicisms sorted by user

-### A site designed for social share...
+### A site designed for social sharing...
 - Share them with friends
 - Like, unlike
 - Comment

-### and contribution !
+### and contributions !
-- Contribute by posting your own anglicisms
+- Contribute by posting your own Anglicisms

 ### Mailer
 - When creating an account
-- When validatin an anglicisms
+- When validating an Anglicism

 ---